PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/SelfTouchTrade.md

 The hosting Switch is the Switch with all the Pokémon to be touch-traded.

 1. The hosting Switch has N boxes completely filled consecutively in the box system.
-2. All Pokémon in these N boxes on both Switches must be tradable.
+2. All Pokémon in these N boxes must be tradable.
-3. No Pokémon in these N boxes on both Switches will evolve on trade.
+3. No Pokémon in these N boxes will evolve on trade.

 ***Warning:** Kadabra will evolve into Alakazam even if it is holding an Everstone.*